-Electrolytes are lost daily in horses through sweating, in urine and faeces.
+Horses lose electrolytes daily through sweating, in urine and faeces.
 These losses can normally be replaced in the diet.
-The horse relies on sweating to control body temperature during exercise and it is generally accepted that 90% of a horse’s weight loss after exercise is due to sweating.
+Horses relies on sweating to control body temperature during exercise and it is generally accepted that 90% of a horse’s weight loss after exercise is due to sweating.
 It is important that this weight loss is monitored and the fluid and electrolyte losses replaced, otherwise poor performance will result.

 During periods of exertion such as competition and training, electrolyte losses can be considerable, particularly during hot weather.
 Even under normal exercise conditions, a 500kg horse could lose 10 litres of sweat during two hours of exercise.